annaelizabeth2019/prayersgonnapray/README.md

 <br><br>
 Prayers Gonna Pray is built with mongoDB, Express, React, and Node.
 <br><br>
-Materialize CSS library is used for styling.
+Materialize CSS library is used for styling as well as the react-materialize npm module.
 <br><br>
-The Google maps API is used to fetch user locations.
+The Google geolocation API is used to fetch user locations.
+A publicly available Google Maps key was used for the maps.
+<br><br>
 JSON webtokens are used for authorization.

 ### Getting Started